 In order to please God, we must learn how to repent of sin and change how we think.
 To repent, we must recognize the superiority of God’s mind, acknowledge personal guilt, live by God’s Word and turn from our thoughts and ways.
 Read on for more specifics about how to repent.

 The topic of repentance is central throughout the pages of the Bible.
 Repentance is also at the core of many of Jesus’ warnings to His audiences.
-Repentance applies to everyone, for God “commands all men everywhere to repent” (Acts 17:30).
+Everyone needs to learn how to repent of sin because God “commands all men everywhere to repent” (Acts 17:30).
 Yet when the subject is discussed in the religious world today, it is not well understood.

 True repentance is much more than a momentary emotional reaction; it is actually a lifelong process!
 Many people see a need to change something in their lives, but what exactly needs to be changed?
 What must one do to be in a continued repentant attitude?
 What does the Bible say about how to repent?

 Repentance means recognizing the superiority of God’s mind